neondatabase/website/content/docs/introduction/about.md

 In summary, Neon is built for anyone who requires a Postgres database and wants to benefit from the scalability, ease of use, and cost savings provided by a serverless architecture.

 <Admonition type="tip" title="Neon's Free Tier is here to stay">
 Neon's Free Tier is a fundamental part of our commitment to users.
-Our architecture, which separates storage and compute, forms the backbone of Neon's sustainable approach.
-With Neon, you can build your personal project or PoC with confidence, knowing that our Free Tier is here to stay.
+Our architecture, which separates storage and compute, enables a sustainable Free Tier.
+You can build your personal project or PoC with confidence, knowing that our Free Tier is here to stay.
 [Read what our CEO has to say about Neon's Free Tier](https://twitter.com/nikitabase/status/1758639571414446415).
 </Admonition>